dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## DataGroupingConfigurationSpecMap
+## TableComparisonGroupingColumnsPairsListSpec
-Dictionary of named data grouping configurations defined on a table level.
+List of column pairs used for grouping and joining in the table comparison checks.